• Cellular Detox

 She has delved deeply into the health benefits of nuts and went on to explain that her research revealed that nuts could increase reverse cholesterol transport.
 This process encourages HDL particles to rid clogged arteries of fatty plaque.

-Because of the rich content of nutrients contained in nuts: ie. healthy fats, phytochemicals and fiber, along with certain absorbable minerals and vitamins, nuts may provide anti-inflammatory qualities which could be protective of the cardiovascular system.
+Because of the rich content of nutrients contained in nuts: i.e., healthy fats, phytochemicals, and fiber, along with certain absorbable minerals and vitamins, nuts may provide anti-inflammatory qualities which could be protective of the cardiovascular system.
 Nuts may be anti-carcinogenic in part because of their anti-oxidant components.

 Walnuts:

-Walnuts are also considered to be heart protective because of their cholesterol lowering qualities.
+Walnuts are also considered to be heart protective because of their cholesterol-lowering qualities.
 Walnuts lower LDL numbers.
 And by the way, all LDL particles are NOT evil.
 So if your LDL number is high, before getting too stressed out, please consider taking an NMR blood test to determine LDL particle size and number.
 Remember, the right kind of cholesterol is NOT our enemy but is our ally.

 Superfood #2: Blueberries

-Superfood #3: Pomergrantes
+Superfood #3: Pomegranates

 Pomegranates also were proven to slow the progression of Alzheimer’s symptoms.

-It is fall season and the pomegranates are now abundant.
+It is fall season, and the pomegranates are now abundant.
 As you break open this delectable fruit, know that your brain appreciates those juicy seeds.

 Superfood #4: Avocados

-Another study published in “Federation of American societies for Experimental Biology” (Oct 2012) discovered that the fatty acids in avocado, particularly the monounsaturated fats were astrocyte protective.
+Another study published in “The Federation of American Societies for Experimental Biology” (Oct 2012) discovered that the fatty acids in avocado, particularly the monounsaturated fats, were astrocyte protective.
 Astrocytes are nerve cells in the brain that carry information.

-We all love avocados, and this is even more reason to include it weekly in our meals.
+We all love avocados; this is even more reason to include it weekly in our meals.
 We particularly like smoothie recipes that contain avocado, like this Carrot Cake Shake.
 Although it seems a bit odd to put avocado into a shake, besides making the shake smooth and creamy, it is a brilliant way to start your day with increased brainpower.

 Superfood #5: Curry

-Curry contains turmeric, which has an abundant amount of “curcumin”: a very potent anti-oxidant and anti-inflammatory molecule.
+Curry contains turmeric, which has an abundant amount of “curcumin,”: a very potent anti-oxidant and anti-inflammatory molecule.
 In fact, curcumin has been touted as an anti-oxidant with cancer-protective properties.
-But what can curcumin do for our brain?
+But what can curcumin do for our brains?

 • Why Your Brain Quits Working